MV10/mv10.github.io/_posts/2019-09-18-distributed-caching-with-microsoft-orleans.md

 }
 ```

 Despite returning `Task`, you may notice we don't follow the convention of adding `Async` to the method names.
 This interface is exactly the reason I'm not a fan of that convention.
 Whether or not the the `async` keyword is required is an implementation detail that can't necessarily be known at the interface level.
 If the `Set` method is using a simple in-memory `ConcurrentDictionary`, there will be no asynchronous calls, but if the implementation is doing database I/O, then `async` is likely.
-The actual implmentation ends up with a mix of each (for example, `Set` is asynchrnous but `Get` is synchronous).
+The actual implmentation ends up with a mix of each (for example, `Set` is asynchronous but `Get` is synchronous).

 Whenever possible, grain state should be wrapped in an `Immutable<>` object.
 This tells Orleans that the state will not change when Orleans is persisting the data.
 This improves performance since Orleans will try to deep-copy non-`Immutable` data prior to serialization.
 Since `IDistributedCache` works with byte-array copies rather than direct references to the data to be stored, it's safe to assume the data is always immutable.